Course Program of Study

 How will I know if I’m meeting CPOS eligibility requirements?

-If your courses for the upcoming semester do not make you eligible for full-time federal and state financial aid, you will be contacted and encouraged to review and/or make changes to your schedule to get you on track.
+If your courses for the upcoming semester are not CPOS eligible, we will contact you and encourage you to review and/or make changes to your schedule to get you back on track.

 Do my classes count towards CPOS eligibility?

-Before you register for classes, we recommend that you meet with your academic advisor to make sure that the courses you plan to register for count toward degree completion and are eligible for federal and state funding.
+Before you register for classes, we recommend that you meet with your academic advisor to ensure that the courses you plan to register for are required for your program We also encourage you to review your DARS Report prior to registration to ensure you are registering for courses in your program.
+Review our step-by-step guide to DARS Reports.

 What happens if I need to change my schedule?